AwalaApp/codelabs/codelabs/nodejs-pong.md

 - A domain name with DNSSEC enabled and the ability to create SRV records.
 If you don't have one already, register a cheap one with your favourite registrar.
 Alternatively, if you know of a service offering this for free, use it and please [let us know about it](https://github.com/AwalaNetwork/codelabs/issues/5).
 - An Android phone or tablet running Android 5+.
 - The [private gateway](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) installed on that Android device.
+- [Android Studio](https://developer.android.com/studio).
+We won't assume you know how to use it, but we'll assume it's properly installed.
+This requirement will go away once we release [Awala Ping](https://github.com/relaycorp/relaynet-ping-android/) on the Google Play Store.

 ### In case you need help